National Front (UK): Further decline: 1990–present

 The National Front cooperated with the North West Infidels and South East Alliance, groups that splintered from the English Defence League (rally depicted).

 During the 1990s, the NF was eclipsed by Tyndall's new British National Party (BNP) as Britain's foremost far-right movement.
 Following the Lansdowne Road football riot of 1995, in which English far-right hooligans attacked Irish supporters, the NF's chairman Ian Anderson attempted to escape the negative associations of the name "National Front" by renaming the party as the National Democrats.
 A small faction broke away to retain the National Front name, contesting the 1997 and 2001 general elections, with little success.
 By 2001, the NF had developed close links with Combat 18, a neo-Nazi paramilitary which had been founded by Tyndall's BNP before breaking from the latter.
 The Front continued to organise rallies, several of which were banned by successive Home Secretaries.

 A 2010 High Court ruling forced the BNP to remove a clause from its constitution prohibiting non-white membership, leading to defections to the NF.
 After the English Defence League (EDL), an Islamophobic social movement, emerged in 2009, the NF pursued links but was rebuffed by the EDL, which sought to distance itself from the Front and other established far-right groups.
 As the EDL declined in the following years, the NF collaborated with some of the groups that had split from it, like the North West Infidels and South East Alliance.
 In March 2015 Kevin Bryan became the NF's chair.
 After Bryan was injured in a car accident he was replaced by Dave MacDonald in November 2015, with Tony Martin taking over in September 2018.

+According to the Guardian, the National Front was defunct by 2026.